finos/symphony-bdk-java/docs/migration.md

 # Migration guide to Symphony BDK 2.0

-This guide provides information about how to migrate from Symphony SDK to BDK 2.0.
+This guide provides information about how to migrate from Symphony BDK 1.0 to BDK 2.0.
 Migration for the following topics will be detailed here:
 - Dependencies
 - Bot's configuration
 - Symphony BDK entry point